illinois-cs415/illinois-cs415.github.io/index.md

 ## Instructional Content ##

 The course will be taught using online lectures along with additional reading materials.
-There will be one live online meeting per week.
+Everything you need to attend, read or watch will be linked on the [Lectures page](https://illinois-cs415.github.io/schedule).

 #### Lectures ####

-+ Lectures will be available as asynchronous video links posted on the [course schedule](https://illinois-cs415.github.io/schedule).
-+ **You should attend live lectures/discussions at 11:00am Central Time on Tuesdays and Thursdays at this [Zoom link]().**
++ Live lectures and discussions will be held Tu Th at 11am Central Time in 4029 CIF.
++ Lecture attendance is expected.
+We know events like illness and interviews and trips to GDC happen, so attendance will not be required.
+However, if course attendance regularly falls below the 50% threshold we may change this policy in order to increase the educational effectiveness of the course.
++ You can choose to atttend lecture on zoom rather than in person at this **[Zoom link]().** This is a particularly good option if you think you might be ill, or are worried about becoming ill...please don't attend in person in those cases.
-+ These lectures will be recorded and available on the course schedule.
++ If you do miss the occasional lecture...no worriues.
+The lectures will be recorded and available on the [Lectures page](https://illinois-cs415.github.io/schedule).

 #### Development Resources ####

 You will need to have access to a computer capable of running Unreal Engine. <br/>
-You can test your computer by downloading and installing Unreal vesion 4.27.2 from [here](https://www.unrealengine.com/en-US/download) <br/>
+You can test your computer by downloading and installing Unreal vesion 5.1 from [here](https://www.unrealengine.com/en-US/download) <br/>
 You should choose the publishing license.

-Test your installation by working through [this tutorial](https://www.raywenderlich.com/454-how-to-create-a-simple-game-in-unreal-engine-4).
+Test your installation by working through [this tutorial]().

 If your computer is not capable of running Unreal, see the [Resources page](https://illinois-cs415.github.io/resources) for ways you can find a computer running Unreal Engine.